Investment Training for Beginners: From Theory to Practice

 Several foundational theories guide investment decisions:

-• Fundamental Analysis: This involves evaluating a company’s financial health through its balance sheet, income statement, and cash flow statement.
+• Fundamental Analysis: This analysis involves evaluating a company’s financial health through its balance sheet, income statement, and cash flow statement.
 Key metrics include earnings per share (EPS), price-to-earnings (P/E) ratio, and return on equity (ROE).
 Fundamental analysis helps in identifying undervalued or overvalued stocks.

 • Technical Analysis: This method uses historical price and volume data to forecast future price movements.
 Technical analysts study charts and patterns, such as moving averages and trend lines, to make investment decisions.